Arxivar/PluginGenerator/README.md

 yo -h
 ```

-you should see generator-arxivar-plugins listed between the available generators.
+you should see Arxivar Plugins listed between the available generators.

 _Note: The installation process described above needs to be done *ONE TIME ONLY*, not every time you need to use the generator._